Bevier, Missouri

 Bevier is a city in Macon County, Missouri, United States.
-The population was 636 at the 2020 census.
+The population was 636 at the 2020 census, down from 718 in 2010.

 History

 Bevier was laid out and platted in 1858 along a new railroad line.
-The community was named for Kentucky native Col. Robert Bevier, who afterward became a leader of the Confederate army.
+The community was named for Kentucky native Robert Bevier, who afterward became a colonel in the Confederate army.
 A post office called Bevier has been in operation since 1858.

 Coal was discovered in Bevier in 1860, and coal mining was an important part of the town economy well into the 20th century.
 Bevier was incorporated as a village on September 5, 1881, and reorganized as a city on March 16, 1889.